Portuguese AI voices. Convert text to natural speech in Portuguese. Free, no sign-up.

 EasyVoice's 3 Portuguese voices target Brazilian Portuguese (português brasileiro) — specifically the neutralized broadcast register used by Globo, Brazilian national TV, and most Brazilian voice talent in São Paulo and Rio.
 The output uses the open and nasal vowel realizations characteristic of Brazilian Portuguese (the 'ão' in 'pão', the open 'é' in 'café'), the soft palatalized 'ti' and 'di' before 'i' (so 'noite' renders closer to 'noi-tchi'), and the rhythm and prosody Brazilian listeners expect.
 They do not target European Portuguese (português europeu / português de Portugal), which has distinctly different vowel reduction (especially of unstressed vowels), a more closed prosody, the 'sh' realization of word-final s, and significant grammatical differences (use of tu vs você, mesoclisis in formal registers, different past-tense conjugations).
 For Brazilian content the voices are a strong native fit; for Portugal-targeted content they will read as 'Brazilian' to listeners and may not feel local.
 Distinct European Portuguese voices and African Portuguese variants (Angolan, Mozambican) are on our roadmap.

-Three popular Portuguese voices — click through for samples and details.
+Three popular Portuguese voices — listen to samples and explore details.

 What teams typically build with Portuguese voices on EasyVoice.